luzeal/JACAT/README.md

-# jacst
+# Just Another Cyber Security Awareness Training (JACSAT)

-This repository contains a home-made cyber security training
+This repository contains a home-made cyber security training in the form of a markdown presentation put together with Marpit.

+It is Just Another Cyber Security Awareness Training (JACSAT)